spritsail/drone-notify/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/spritsail/drone-notify.svg)][hub]
 [![Build Status](https://drone.spritsail.io/api/badges/spritsail/drone-notify/status.svg)][drone]

 This script sets up a webhook listener for Drone's global webhooks.
-It then sends a notification to a Telegram channel every time a build passes or fails.
+It then sends notification(s) to Telegram every time a build passes or fails.

 ## Getting Started

-Run the docker container with a config file (notify.conf) mounted to /config/notify.conf.
+Run the docker container with a config file (notify.toml) mounted to /config/notify.toml.
 Configure the required parameters.
-At the bare minimum a Telegram bot token (`main.token`) and default channel (`channels.default`) will need to be added.
+At the bare minimum a Telegram bot (`[telegram.bot."my bot name"]`) and at least one notifier (`[notifier."my notifier"]`) referencing that bot (`bot = "my bot name"`) will need to be added.

-An example config file can be found in `notify.conf.example`
+An example config file can be found in `notify.toml.example`

 Then run the container: